krishnachaitanya018/Pandas_cleaned_data-repo/README.md

 pd.set_option('display.max.rows', enter the no of rows)

-Setting one of the column as Index- df.set_index('Column Name') df
+Setting one of the columns as Index- df.set_index('Column Name') df